taolinge/streamlit/README.md

 - Custom SQL Queries - SQL that you write to get the most recent data from our database and use however you want.

 ### About the data
 This data is the most recent data we could get, but some datasets are updated more frequently than others.
 You can see the date that the data was updated in `all_tables.xlsx`.
 We refresh the data monthly on the first of the month.
-All datasets are at the county level.
+Some datasets are at the county level and some are at the census tract level.
 The following datasets are currently in the database:

 | Feature Name | Source | Updated | Notes |
 | ------------ | ------ | ------- | ----- |